Call for proposals for DECIMALS grants now open

 Note that applicants do not need to be experts in SRM at the time of application, as there has been little research on this across the Global South to date.

 The call is open from now until 29 May 2018

-Since 2011 SRMGI has led the world in expanding the conversation around SRM to developing countries.
-With a focus on the issue that will define how SRM develops in the immediate future – the governance of research – SRMGI has run engagement meetings in 12 different countries, in partnership with 20 local organisations including NGOs, science academies and universities.
+Since 2011, SRMGI has led the world in expanding the conversation around SRM to developing countries, running engagement meetings in 12 different countries in partnership with 20 local organisations including NGOs, science academies and universities.
 By building the capacity of people in developing countries to work on SRM research and governance, SRMGI is creating the conditions for more equitable, open, and informed consideration of the merits and drawbacks of SRM.